 What Is A Coulis?

-Would you consider eating a seared scallop that had a muddy looking puree poured over it?
-Of course not.
 Some examples of coulis are raspberry, roasted red pepper, strawberry, and tomato.

 How Did It Start?